Mary Kay Place: 2000–2019

 In 2000, the actress co-directed Don Henley's video for "Taking You Home".
-She had a small role in her second Lisa Krueger movie, Committed.
+She had a small role in her second Lisa Krueger film, Committed.

 She played the United States Surgeon General in a 2001 episode of NBC's The West Wing.
 The character returned in the 2004 season.

 In the original PBS mini-series Armistead Maupin's Tales of the City, Place had a self-referential moment as a Maupin character during the Mary Hartman era in which the series is set.
 Laura Linney's character often watched Mary Hartman, Mary Hartman.
 Showtime picked up the Tales franchise, but Place was not in the second installment.
 She did have a role in the third mini-series, Further Tales of the City (2001), which featured her in the role of "Prue Giroux."

-In 2002, Place had a sizable role in the Reese Witherspoon movie Sweet Home Alabama as Witherspoon's character's mother, Pearl Smooter.
+In 2002, Place had a sizable role in the Reese Witherspoon film Sweet Home Alabama as Witherspoon's character's mother, Pearl Smooter.
 That same year she was in Human Nature starring Tim Robbins and Patricia Arquette and A Woman's a Helluva Thing with Penelope Ann Miller as well as with Albert Brooks in the dark comedy My First Mister.
 The story focuses on a developing relationship between an isolated, rebellious 18-year-old (Leelee Sobieski) and an engaging older man (Brooks).
 Place played Brooks' best friend.
 The film marked the directorial debut of actress Christine Lahti.

 Place played a Mormon mother in the film Latter Days (2003).
 From 2006 to 2011, she had a recurring role in HBO's Big Love, playing Adaleen Grant, the mother of the Chloë Sevigny character, Nicki.
 She also had a recurring role on the HBO comedy Bored to Death.
 Lily Tomlin and Place did the pilot and 5 episodes of 12 Miles of Bad Road from Harry Thomason and Linda Bloodworth-Thomason, who wrote television scripts with Place in the 1970s.
 HBO chose not to air the series, and producers were seeking other networks to air it.